CypherKTS/cyberlaw-portfolio/README.md

 ## 👋 Author

-Uzair Khan, 2025.
+Uzi K., 2025.
 This project was created as part of independent research in cybersecurity law and policy.